JuanRamino/http-json/README.md

     SRV_PORT=8080 SRV_HOST=0.0.0.0 npm run test

-It also 2 functions to send response back to client with data or error
+It also includes two functions to send response back to client with data or error

     const server = require('http-j')